Can’t find what you’re looking for?

 Translate / Traduire / Übersetzen / Tłumaczyć / Išversti / Tulkot / Traducir

 We are aware that keeping our children hydrated will aid them to perform at their very best throughout the school day.
 As a result, we decided to invest in AquAid Water Coolers.
 Our unique relationship with AquAid has also given our school the opportunity to help those less fortunate than ourselves.
 This means that for each machine that we have, we have donated £20 per year per cooler to The Africa Trust.
-Through our contributions to The Africa Trust, an ‘Elephant Pump’ is being installed in Africa on our behalf.
+Through our contributions to The Africa Trust, an ‘Elephant Pump’ has been installed in Africa on our behalf.
 This pump will bring much needed, clean, fresh drinking water and improve the quality of life of those who will have access to our well.
-Our school's name will be displayed proudly on our well and we look forward to adding some photos and letters of thanks from the villages to our site in the near future.
+Our school's name is displayed proudly on our well and we look forward to adding some photos and letters of thanks from the villages to our website in the near future.

 Thank you for your fantastic support!
 At the final count we raised:-